imshakyel/python-pdf-to-image-converter/README.md

 ### Python - PDF to Image Converter

-This code will fetch the pdf from the location and convert each page into png one by one.
+This code will fetch the pdf from the location and convert each page into png (images) one by one.

 ### Pre Req: